LEMUR: Learned Multi-Vector Retrieval: Introduction

 \section{Introduction}

-Embeddings generated by deep neural networks power modern information retrieval (IR) applications, such as document or passage retrieval, open-ended generation, and question answering.
-In the \emph{single-vector} paradigm, both the query and the documents are represented by (single) points in the same vector space.
-The inner product between a query embedding and a document embedding can be used to measure the document-query similarity in an efficient fashion.
-The latency of single-vector retrieval can be further improved by leveraging approximate nearest neighbor search (ANNS) libraries, such as Faiss \citep{douze2025faiss}, ScANN \citep{guo2020accelerating}, and LoRANN~\citep{jaasaari2024lorann}.
+Embeddings generated by deep neural networks power modern information retrieval (IR) applications, including passage retrieval, document retrieval, and open-domain question answering.
+In the \emph{single-vector} paradigm, each query and document is represented by a single vector in a shared vector space.
+The inner product between the query and document embeddings can be used to measure query-document similarity in an efficient fashion.

+The latency of single-vector retrieval can be further reduced by leveraging approximate nearest neighbor search (ANNS) indexes and libraries, such as Faiss~\citep{douze2025faiss}, HNSW~\citep{malkov2018efficient}, DiskANN~\citep{jayaram2019diskann}, ScaNN~\citep{guo2020accelerating}, and LoRANN~\citep{jaasaari2024lorann}.
 This enables scaling single-vector retrieval to massive document collections.

 \citet{khattab2020colbert} introduced ColBERT, whose late interaction mechanism enables \emph{multi-vector} retrieval.
-Multi-vector models represent both queries and documents as sets of embeddings, generating one embedding per token.
+Multi-vector models represent both queries and documents as sets of embeddings, with one embedding per token.
 In multi-vector retrieval, the similarity between a query and a document is measured by \emph{MaxSim similarity}